3mdeb/news-and-ideas/blog/content/post/2023-04-27-3mdeb-open-source-contribution.md

 to open-source firmware, hardware, and security.
-Key highlights encompassed Dasharo's roadmap, the groundbreaking potential of NovaCustom's hardware and open-source firmware for enhancing the laptop experience, the Dasharo Tool Suite roadmap, notable Dasharo features like X11 and RPL-S CPU support, the summary of PC Engines' post EOL firmware survey, and much more.
+Key highlights encompassed Dasharo's roadmap, the groundbreaking potential of NovaCustom's hardware and open-source firmware for enhancing the laptop experience, the Dasharo Tool Suite roadmap, notable Dasharo Community Support ports like Supermciro X11SSH support and RPL-S CPU, the summary of PC Engines' post EOL firmware survey, and much more.

 We express our appreciation to the speakers who shared their expertise and